Skin disorders can result from allergies, poor diet leading to nutritional deficiencies, toxins,

 For more natural liver cleansers visit the Liver page.

 The main reason for all acne is clogged pores, but there are many triggers that can lead to spots, pimples and acne.
-Triggers include contact with oily substances, hormone fluctuations, vitamin deficiency, bacterial infections, toxins overload, allergies and many others.
+Triggers include allergies, bacterial infections, contact with oily substances, hormone fluctuations, nutrient deficiencies, toxin overload, and many others.
 It is better to treat the triggers in order to prevent acne through a healthy nutritious diet rather than try to clear the spots after they have appeared.

 Causes of Acne